Niki de Saint Phalle: Nanas (1964–1973)

 Saint Phalle next explored the various roles of women, in what would develop into her best-known and most prolific series of sculptures.
 She started making life-size dolls of women, such as brides and mothers giving birth, monsters, and large heads.
 Initially, they were made of soft materials, such as wool, cloth, and papier-mâché, but they soon evolved into plaster over a wire framework and plastic toys, some painted all white.

 As the series developed into larger monumental works, Saint Phalle used composite fiberglass-reinforced polyester plastic (also known as FRP or GRP) decorated with multiple bright-colored acrylic or polyester paints.
 She also used polyurethane foam in many of her early sculptures.
 These innovative materials enabled the construction of colorful, large-scale sculptures with new ease and fluidity of form.
 Saint Phalle unknowingly used dangerous fabrication and painting processes that released airborne glass fibers and chemicals, including styrene, epoxy, and toxic solvents.

 In 1963–64, she created a series of sculptures protesting stereotypical societal roles for women, as child bearers, devouring mothers, witches, and prostitutes.
 Some of her early artworks from this Bride period depicted ghostly, skeletal brides dressed in white, which have been compared to Miss Havisham, an ethereal character in Charles Dickens' novel Great Expectations.

 Over time, these figures became more joyful, whimsical, colorful, and larger in scale.
-Inspired by a collaborative drawing with American artist Larry Rivers of his wife, her pregnant friend Clarice Price, Saint Phalle began to portray archetypal female figures with a more optimistic view of the position of women in society.
+Inspired by a collaborative drawing with American artist Larry Rivers of his wife, her pregnant friend Clarice Price Rivers (1936–2024), Saint Phalle began to portray archetypal female figures with a more optimistic view of the position of women in society.
 Gwendoline (1965) was the first major sculpture in what would become a lifetime series of these works.

 The newer figures took on ecstatic dance poses and even acrobatic positions, such as handstands and cartwheels.
 Saint Phalle's light-hearted figures have been compared to the joyful dancers of Matisse and the sturdy female figures by Gaston Lachaise, Aristide Maillol, and Rodin.

 By 1965, she was calling her artistic expressions of the proverbial everywoman Nanas, after a French slang word that is roughly equivalent to "broad", or "chick".
 The term also recalls the childish French taunt nananère.

-The first of these freely-posed forms, made of papier-mâché, yarn, and cloth, were exhibited at the Alexander Iolas Gallery in Paris in September 1965.
+The first of these freely posed forms, made of papier-mâché, yarn, and cloth, was exhibited at the Alexander Iolas Gallery in Paris in September 1965.
 During this show, she joined a type of tombola raffle organized by the Artist's Club of New York, whereby artworks were randomly left in coin-operated luggage lockers at Pennsylvania Station, and keys were offered for $10 each.